 I offer a low cost assessment session for individuals (not couples), without commitment to further sessions (£20 for assessment hour) as it is so important that you find a therapist you think you can work with.
 I am unable to offer concessions for students in counselling/psychotherapy training though as with all clients I offer a flexible schedule meaning that you can choose weekly/fortnightly/every three weeks according to schedule and budget.

 I am an experienced counsellor, psychotherapist and supervisor registered with BACP.
 I offer both short and long-term therapy in the Greenwich and Blackheath area from my peaceful and discreet therapy room in Blackheath Standard.
 I view therapy as a collaborative process, in which we work together to enhance your quality of life and explore your issues in a safe and trusting space.

-- I offer psychotherapy to individuals and couples - fees are £60 for an individual (1 hour) and £100 for couples (90 minute sessions).
-This is payable by cheque/cash/card payment.
+- I offer psychotherapy to individuals and couples - fees are £80 for an individual (1 hour) and £120 for couples (90 minute sessions).
+This is payable by invoicing in advance of sessions.
 I offer daytime, evening and weekend appointments.

 - I also work as a clinical supervisor and welcome students in training as well as more experienced therapists.
 My fees are £90 per month for the 90 minute session.
 You can either visit the practice for the session or I am amenable to Skype and telephone supervision.

 - There is free on street parking outside the practice and the area of Blackheath Standard is well serviced by bus routes.
 The nearest stations are Blackheath and Westcombe Park (both about 20 minutes walk).

 - I do not charge for missed sessions even if you can only let me know just before your session time.
 We can rearrange or I can quickly refund your payment.
 Transport/work/illness/childcare issues can happen suddenly.
 Please do not come to the practice with Covid symptoms.

 About Couples Therapy